raspberrypilearning/welcome-to-my-world/en/step_3.md

 **Tip**: Remember to test your project each time you add something.
 It is much easier to find and fix bugs before you make more changes.

+--- task ---

+Choose a backdrop to use for your simulation.
+The backdrop could remain still, or you could make it scroll.

+--- /task ---